Who can obtain a family violence intervention order?

-An intervention order may also contain exceptions, such as ‘do anything that is permitted by a Family Law Act order, a child An order made by a court in response to a protection application.
-This may involve removal of the child from the family., or a written agreement about child arrangements’.
+An intervention order may also contain exceptions, such as ‘do anything that is permitted by a Family Law Act order, a child protection order, or a written agreement about child arrangements’.

 Once an intervention order is made, the affected family member is known as the ‘protected person’.

 Interim intervention orders

-Under the FVP Act (s 53), an interim intervention order can be made by a magistrate who is satisfied on the More likely than not.
-The plaintiff in a civil case (a non-criminal case) must prove that what they are arguing is more likely to be true than false.
-This is called the standard of proof.
-See also beyond reasonable doubt. that an A temporary court order that stays in place only until the court can make a final decision on the issue at a full hearing. is necessary (pending a final decision about the application):
+Under the FVP Act (s 53), an interim intervention order can be made by a magistrate who is satisfied on the balance of probabilities that an interim order is necessary (pending a final decision about the application):

 - to ensure the safety of the affected family member; or

 - to preserve any property of the affected family member; or

 - to protect an affected family member who is a child who has been subjected to family violence committed by the respondent.